 5. Solar panels

 If your home improvement work requires scaffolding, such as a loft conversion, this would be an ideal time to install solar panels.
 Scaffolding is a significant part of the solar installation costs, so combining it with other works could make them much more cost-effective.
 Solar panels are most effective on south-facing roofs at a pitch of around 30 degrees.
 There are various other factors to consider when thinking about whether your home set up works and how best to maximise the installation.
-Don’t forget to switch to a renewable energy supplier such as Pure Planet, too.
+Don’t forget to switch to a renewable energy supplier, too.

 Make sure your extension is insulated to the standards stipulated by Building Regulations in England and Wales, and Building Standards in Scotland.
 Consider requesting a quote from your builder to arrange for the rest of your home to be insulated as well.
 If your home has cavity walls, a layer of insulation can be blown into the cavity.
 If you have solid walls (usually homes built before 1920), you can have either internal or external insulation completed.
 Applying external insulation at the same time as your extension would ensure the exterior finish to the main building matches the extension, improving the aesthetic of your home.